7 Top TPRS Tips That’ll Change Your Spanish Class Forever

 3. Use actions, pictures and props to help your students understand the language.

 Acting everything out is a fantastic way to ensure that your students follow the story, and props are especially great at keeping them engaged.
 Are you telling a story based on the topic of clothes?
 Bring in a Mexican sombrero for your students to wear!
+If you need some help with audiovisuals, then you may also want to check out FluentU as a useful resource.

 4. Use a number of narrators to explore different grammatical structures.